mkang30/ImageDecomposer/README.md

 # Running

 To run the app on your own device clone the repository, unzip fastapi/detectron2.
-Then in machine with Docker run commands:
+Then in a machine with Docker run commands:

     docker-compose build
     docker-compose up

 Visit http://localhost:8501.

+# Credit
+In this project I use 'detectron2' library developed by facebookai team.